ivivanov/crypto-bot/README.md

     - possible solution would be sending all request to channel and execute sequentially from single point.
 Probably we are doing it exactly like that atm

 ## Roadmap
+- reduce fees as low as possible
+- implement Kraken
 - integrate im-mem order book for multiple pairs
 - calculate 3way arbs